Service Desk: Definition, Tasks and Benefits

 • Handling of user and customer (in)queries

-• Provision of a communication channel between relevant ITSM functions and their users
+• the provision of a communication channel between relevant ITSM functions and their users

 • Communication platform for topics such as outages and planned changes to services

-Accordingly, the tasks of a Service Desk team include both the rapid and goal-oriented receipt of service requests and the qualification of requests, which can include malfunctions, problems, tickets and incidents.
+The tasks of a Service Desk team therefore include both the fast and goal-oriented receipt of service requests and the qualification of requests, which can include faults, problems, tickets and incidents.
 This primarily involves support for routine tasks, which are managed via tickets and incidents, and other services, such as Change and Release Management or configuration tasks.

-In practice, incoming service requests are classified and qualified by assigning them to subject areas (Dispatching) – in the best case, automatically – and by assigning them to the appropriate service employees.
+In practice, incoming service requests are classified and qualified by assigning them to subject areas (dispatching) – in the best case, automatically – and by assigning them to the appropriate service employees.
 In the following, they take care of solving the requests.
-Tickets are automatically assigned on the basis of predefined processes and an assignment of skills to employees and departments.
+Tickets are automatically assigned based on predefined processes and the allocation of skills to employees and departments.
 This shortens the processing time and improves the solution quality.

-What are the Benefits of a Service Desk?
+What are the advantages of a Service Desk?

 A well-structured and efficient IT organization is the linchpin of successful business for companies today.
 A well-managed Service Desk can help by taking over much of the routine IT work.
 This is because IT is relieved and can concentrate on tasks that are of greater value to the company.